TomazFilgueira/UFRN-ML-2025-1/heart_desease_classfication/readme.md

 - 🌍 Provide an easily deployable service for real-world applications.

 ### Heart Disease Prediction Dataset 📊
+This dataset was cloned from Maxim-eyengue github.
+He accquired the data from Kaggle community below.

 [The dataset](https://www.kaggle.com/datasets/mfarhaannazirkhan/heart-dataset/data) combines five publicly available heart disease datasets, with a total of 2181  records:

 <ul>